-It is understandable that some employers might think this is the deadline for depositing 401(k) contributions because the myth is rooted in truth.
+It’s understandable that some employers might think this is the deadline for depositing 401(k) contributions because the myth is rooted in truth.

 If the 15th business day of the following month is a myth, how long does an employer have to submit 401(k) contributions?

-Here’s the real deadline: you must deposit 401(k) deferrals as soon as possible after you withhold the money from employee wages.
+Here’s the real deadline: you must deposit 401(k) deferrals as soon as possible after withholding the money from employee wages.
 The deposits must be timely, but the meaning of timely is not defined by law.
 Your plan documents might dictate how soon you have to deposit the funds, but this is uncommon.

 For larger businesses, a timely deposit will most likely happen within a couple of business days of the payroll withholding.
 For smaller businesses, there is a safe harbor that allows for more time to deposit.
 The safe harbor is explained below.

 For all businesses, the deposit should never occur later than the 15th business day of the month after the contributions were withheld from employee wages.
 This is where the deadline myth comes from.
 The 15th business day of the following month is not the deadline; it is only an outer limit of what is reasonably timely.
 Most businesses will need to deposit the contributions before the 15th day of the following month.

 |Want to make handling 401(k) plan contributions easier?
 Patriot has partnered with Vestwell to offer affordable retirement plans for small businesses that integrate with our payroll software.
 You can learn more or get started here.|